mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

   sc >> indentLevel >>= action . void . indentGuard sc GT
 ```

-It's super simple and it works.
+It's simple and it works.

 ## Using of `scientific`